Berndinox/flyio-powerdns-pg/README.md

 ## Environment variables
 **PDNSCONF_GPGSQL_HOST="postgres"**
-Hostname or DNS of the Postgres Database.
+Hostname or DNS of the Postgres Database: <appname>.internal
+Mainregion is configured for write-access, Edgeregions will connect to the nearest read replica automaticly.

 **PDNSCONF_GPGSQL_PORT="5432"**
 Port of the DB with write-capability.